5-Day Northern Circuit Safari

 How much does a 5-day Tanzania safari cost?

-The Jumbo Safaris 5-day northern circuit starts from $1,900 per person for two people sharing.
+The Jumbo Safaris 5-day northern circuit is from $2,765 per person for two people sharing in the Comfort tier, dropping to around $1,605 per person for a group of six in green season.
 The price includes all park fees (including the $295 Ngorongoro crater vehicle descent fee), private 4x4, guide, four nights accommodation, and all meals.
 It excludes the Tanzania eVisa ($50 for most nationalities), international flights, travel insurance, and guide gratuity (suggested $25 per day).
 The budget equivalent from shared group operators runs $800-1,200 per person for 5 days but puts you in a shared vehicle with strangers on a fixed departure date.

 Should I add Zanzibar to a 5-day safari?

 It depends on what you want.
 The safari-to-beach combination is one of the strongest itineraries Tanzania offers, and Zanzibar adds a genuinely different second act.
 The logistics work: a Coastal Aviation flight connects Arusha to Zanzibar in about two hours, departing most mornings.
-Adding four nights on the island turns this into a 9-day trip from $2,800 per person.
+Adding four nights on the island turns this into a longer trip; our 11-day Tanzania and Zanzibar route starts from $2,990 per person.
 If your time in Tanzania is already five days total, prioritise the safari.
 If you have nine or ten days available, the combination is the better choice.

 What is the Ngorongoro crater vehicle fee?